Atticus29/pcc_biology_112/syllabus.md

 #### Intended Outcomes for the Course
 A student will collaboratively and independently:

-- Analyze their individual thinking and learning styles & how their styles can be integrated with methods used in science.- Use an understanding of biological and chemical principles of cell function as a base for further learning in the health sciences.- Build on the laboratory research experience to organize data and information in order to draw conclusions and identify new investigative paths.- Use scientific vocabulary and an understanding of the scientific method to critically evaluate current health issues in our society.
+- Analyze their individual thinking and learning styles & how their styles can be integrated with methods used in science.
+- Use an understanding of biological and chemical principles of cell function as a foundation for further learning in the health sciences.
+- Build on the laboratory research experience to organize data and information in order to draw conclusions and identify new investigative paths.
+- Use scientific vocabulary and an understanding of the scientific method to critically evaluate current health issues in our society.

 ---
 #### Attendance and Participation

 Full participation in lab is a requirement for BI 112.
 Attendance means completing the assigned exercises, participating in activities that require group effort, recording observations and data in your lab manual, and cleaning up when you are finished.
-I will keep track of your participation, so please do not leave lab early.
-If you do not participate fully or you come in late/leave early, you will not receive full credit for that week’s homework.
+I will keep track of your participation using "exit tickets", which entail showing me various results and/or responses to questions or prompts from the lab.
+Leaving lab before showing me your exit ticket will result in loss of participation credit for the lab, so please do not leave lab without checking in with me.
+If you do not participate fully or you come in late, this will also result in some loss of participation credit.

 In the event that you need to miss a lab, please contact me in advance.
-You can attend another lab section during the same week (at the same campus) and the points of that quiz will be counted as a normal quiz.
-Please contact the instructor of the lab you would like to attend in advance and ask permission (include me in the email).
-Please note: the instructor is not required to let you attend their lab.**Class Cancellation**: In the event that a lab is cancelled, your instructor will explain how the homework, quiz, etc. for that lab will be managed.
+Instructors make a strong effort to coordinate which labs happen when, and you can often attend another lab section during the same week (at the same campus) and the points of that quiz will be counted as a normal quiz.
+Please contact the instructor of the lab you would like to attend in advance and ask permission; include me in the email.
+Please note: the instructor is not required to let you attend their lab.

+**Class Cancellation**: In the event that a lab is cancelled, I will explain how the homework, quiz, etc. for that lab will be managed.

 Note: Labs that are cancelled due to college schedules, weather, or other unanticipated events may result in slight deviations from the schedule, but it is our intention to keep the point distribution close to the original values.
+I will always alert you of any schedule updates on D2L.

 ---
 ### Late work, absences, extra credit, and missed exams

 #### Late Assignments
 All assignments are due at the _beginning of class_ on the due date unless otherwise noted.
 If you turn materials in late in class, even if you are just tardy or forgot to turn it in, they will be marked down as if they are a day late.
 Late assignments will be marked down 10% each **day** after the due date.
 Late assignments will not be accepted beyond 1 week of their due date.
-You are encouraged to turn in late work electronically if that expedites the process.
+You are encouraged to turn in late work electronically if that expedites the process (photos are usually acceptable).

 No late online online assignments will be accepted.
 If you have computer problems, you must contact me before the due date.
+Note that computers are available on campus.

 No materials will be accepted after the last day of class (i.e., no materials will be accepted during finals week).

 #### Missed labs
 If you miss a lab, I will accept the postlab that was due the day you missed during the next week at the beginning of class without penalty.
 All other late postlabs follow the late assignment policy described above.

-If you do not attend a lab (both Monday and Wednesday), you cannot receive credit for that lab’s postlab assignment.
+If you do not attend a lab (TODO both Monday and Wednesday), you cannot receive credit for that lab’s postlab assignment.

 Make up quizzes for absences are never allowed.

 #### Extra credit
 As a matter of department policy, there will be no extra credit assignments or activities.
+This is beyond my control.

 #### Missed exams
-Because I drop your lowest exam score, no make-up exams are given – no exceptions!!
+Because I drop your lowest exam score, no make-up exams are given – no exceptions!

-If the student misses the final exam for a documented reason acceptable to the instructor, the instructor may assign an I. The instructor is not required to administer a make-up final exam if the student misses the final exam for a reason that is not acceptable to the instructor and is not documented.
+If the student misses the final exam for a documented reason acceptable to the instructor, the instructor may assign an I (incomplete).
+The instructor is not required to administer a make-up final exam if the student misses the final exam for a reason that is not acceptable to the instructor and is not documented.
 The instructor reserves the right to administer a make-up final exam that differs from the original exam and/or to deduct points from the make-up final exam.

 ---